eam-00/Linux-Notes/Docker/docker-index.md

 **Dangling Images**: Images without tags & images that are not referenced by any container.

-Flatten an image by merging layers:
+Flatten an image by merging the layers:

+docker export myimage > myimageflat.tar

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.